 2.92 Cold Caring ― The process of curing at normal atmospheric temperature.

-2.93 Colophony ― See ‘rosin’.
+2.93 Colophony ― See ‘rosin’

 2.94 Colour ― The aspect of the appearance of objects which depends up-on the spectral composition of light reaching the retina of the eye and upon its temporal and spatial distribution.
 Mixtures of blends of these are also colours.
-The colours of objects have three attributes, hue, lightness and saturation.
+The colours of objects have three attributes, hue, lightness and saturation:

-Hue ― Colours are first divided into groups having the same hue that is, into reds, yellows, greens, blues, purples, etc. Almost all systems of colour terminology use the term hue in this sense, but in ordinary speech this quality is often called colour.
+Hue ― Colours are first divided into groups having the same hue that is, into reds, yellows, greens, blues, purples, etc. Almost all systems of colour terminology use the term hue in this sense, but in ordinary speech this quality is often called colour;

 Lightness ― The lightness of a colour is determined by the proportion of light which it reflects, irrespective of hue and saturation.
-Corresponding terms used are ‘value’ and ‘reflectance value’.
+Corresponding terms used are ‘value’ and ‘reflectance value’; and